Straylight Run

-Straylight Run is an American rock band from Baldwin, New York.
+Straylight Run was an American indie rock band from Baldwin, New York.
 The band formed in 2003 after founders John Nolan and Shaun Cooper left Taking Back Sunday.
 They released two albums, Straylight Run and The Needles the Space, as well as three EPs, Prepare to Be Wrong, Un Mas Dos, and About Time.

 In 2010, the band announced an indefinite hiatus because of financial reasons.
 Nolan and Cooper rejoined Taking Back Sunday shortly after.

 History

 Vocalist-guitarist John Nolan and bassist Shaun Cooper left Taking Back Sunday in 2003 after tensions brewed between Nolan and Taking Back Sunday lead singer Adam Lazzara.
 Lazzara was alleged to have cheated on Nolan's sister, Michelle DaRosa, while the two were dating.
 The two formed Straylight Run in 2003 with DaRosa as the band's pianist, guitarist and second vocalist.
 Taking Back Sunday drummer Mark O'Connell played on the first Straylight Run demo but did not participate in both bands simultaneously after that.
 The band was named after a reference from William Gibson's cyberpunk science-fiction novel Neuromancer.

 Nolan was replaced in Taking Back Sunday by Breaking Pangaea lead singer Fred Mascherino, causing that band to break up.
 Nolan and Cooper approached Breaking Pangaea's drummer Will Noon to join Straylight Run, and that rounded out their lineup.

 The band gained popularity after posting six demo songs for free download on their official site.
 The group embarked on a brief headlining tour in the Northeast in September 2003 with support from Christiansen and JamisonParker.
 In October, the band went on their first full US tour, co-headlining the trek with the New Amsterdams.
 Following this, the band toured with the Format in November, and supported Coheed and Cambria in December.
 The band spent most of the month working on new material and making plans to record their debut.
 In January 2004, the band supported Brand New on their tour of the UK.